Aunt Vadge: tears, bleeding, itching, irritation – what’s wrong?

 Diet

-If you need help with your diet, a nutritionist or naturopath or another dietician who has an holistic bent should be able to help you, in also supporting your gynaecological issues in concert with your doctor.
+I’d also be looking at your diet, making sure your body has everything it needs to build strong, healthy flesh – protein and zinc in particular, but it all counts.
+If you need help, a nutritionist, naturopath or a dietician with a holistic bent can support your gynaecological issues in concert with your doctor.
 Your food intake really does matter when it comes to building healthy flesh.

-You sound like you’ve definitely got something going on that needs addressing, but you do need to be examined by someone who knows what they’re looking for and can take a detailed history from you to find the true cause.
-It may be more complicated than just oestrogen.
-If your doctors aren’t giving you satisfactory responses, find another doctor, and get help from a naturopath or other health practitioners who tend to work outside the square of western medicine.
+You’ve definitely got something going on that needs addressing, but you need to be examined by someone who knows what they’re looking for and can take a detailed history to find the true cause – it may be more complicated than just oestrogen.
+If your doctors aren’t giving you satisfactory answers, find another, and get help from a naturopath or other practitioners who work outside the square of western medicine.
+Once you have a diagnosis, or if you have more questions, please write back.

 Warmest regards,